Latteralus/MCPHR/plan.md

 ================================================================================

-## Progress Update (Week 1)
+## Progress Update (Week 1-3)

-The following items have been completed in the initial setup phase:
+The following items have been completed:

 1. **Project Structure and Configuration**
    - Created React + TypeScript project with proper folder structure